Top cheap smartwatches that won't break the bank.

 - Android and iOS compatible

-The first-gen CMF Watch Pro features further down this list, but it’s the follow-up that we fell in love with during testing and recommend to those on the ultra-budget end of the spectrum.
+The first-gen CMF Watch Pro is further down this list, but it’s the follow-up we fell in love with during testing and recommend to those on the ultra-budget end of the spectrum.

-Simply – priced at just $69 – there is no other watch that provides such a unique and stylish design.
+Priced at just $69, no other smartwatch provides such a unique and stylish design.

 Meanwhile, the software is basic but functional, with no major bugs encountered during testing (even if the app still has the odd glitch).

-While some features like GPS lock-on are slow, the fitness tracking is surprisingly good for the price, offering heart rate monitoring, workout tracking (with guided warm-ups), and pretty decent recovery and training insights (matching up with our Garmin’s recommended recovery hours during testing, for example).
+While some features like GPS lock-on are slow, the fitness tracking is surprisingly okay (for the price).
+There’s heart rate monitoring, workout tracking (with guided warm-ups), and some decent recovery and training insights (matching up with our Garmin’s recommended recovery hours during testing, for example).

 Sleep tracking seems to be improved from the previous version, too, but there’s no in-depth analysis provided; you’ll get an estimate of your sleep stages and nothing more.

-Battery life is decent, lasting 4-5 days with moderate use (always-on display enabled) and potentially up to 10-12 days with power-saving measures.
+Battery life is also solid, lasting 4-5 days with moderate use (always-on display enabled) and potentially up to 10-12 days with power-saving measures.

 Overall, the Watch Pro 2 is a great option for budget-minded users who prioritize design and good enough fitness tracking over advanced features and in-depth health data.
 Again, it just doesn’t get much more fun than this.

-- Read our full Nothing CMF Watch Pro 2 review
+- Check out our full Nothing CMF Watch Pro 2 review

 Pros